smartheim/ohx-os/readme.md

 Supported systems are:
 * Any UEFI equiped x86-64 system like the Intel NUC
 * Any UEFI equiped aarch64 system
-* The Raspberry PI 3 and 4
+* The Raspberry PI 2, 3 and 4
 * The ODroid C2
 * The Cubieboard and Beagleboard

-For System-On-A-Chip (SoC) hardware you require an SD-Card or µSD-Card with >= 512 MB capacity.
+For System-On-A-Chip (SoC) hardware you require an SD-Card or µSD-Card with >= 1 GB capacity.
+UEFI systems require a storage medium with at least 2 GB.

 ## Installation